A Generalist Audio Foundation Model for Comprehensive Body Sound Auscultation: Results

-To provide a broader understanding of the models' overall effectiveness across various tasks and domains, we categorize these tasks from different perspectives: function, sound type, and task type.
-Then we adopt MRR (Mean Reciprocal Ranks) and BCS (Borda count scores) metrics of the reported Macro-F1 scores to conduct a comprehensive analysis for them.
+To provide a nuanced evaluation of model performance across multiple dimensions, we categorized the tasks by function, sound type, and task type, and computed the Borda Count Scores (BCS) based on the reported Macro-F1, Micro-F1, Precision, Recall, and AUC performance as depicted in Figure~\ref{fig:categorized_bcs}.

-\paragraph{Function.} In the function perspective analysis, we compute the MRR across tasks.
-As shown in Table~\ref{tab:categorized_mrr}, AuscultaBase-Model consistently achieves the highest MRR in both abnormality detection and disease diagnosis tasks, significantly outperforming other baseline models.
-Specifically, in disease diagnosis, our model achieved an MRR of 0.9286 for Macro-F1, whereas other models lagged behind, highlighting our model's capability to not only detect general abnormalities but also make precise and nuanced clinical assessments.
-This distinction is critical in practical medical applications where the identification of specific diseases can directly impact patient care and treatment decisions.
-The superior performance of our model across these functions signifies its robustness and precision in both the detection of abnormalities and accurate disease classification, making it particularly valuable for healthcare diagnostics.
+\paragraph{Performance by Function: Abnormality Detection and Disease Diagnosis} When tasks were grouped into abnormality detection and disease diagnosis, AuscultaBase always achieved the highest BCS in F1 scores and AUC.
+In disease diagnosis tasks, for example, AuscultaBase reaches a BCS of 4.86 (Macro-F1), a substantial improvement over competing models.
+This result not only highlights the model’s capacity for nuanced clinical assessment but also its potential to impact patient care through more precise disease identification.

-\paragraph{Sound Type.} In the sound type analysis, we evaluate the performance of each model using the BCS of their Macro-F1 scores for lung sound, heart sound, and bowel sound tasks.
-As demonstrated in Figure~\ref{fig:categorized_bcs}, our AuscultaBase-Model ranks the highest overall, especially excelling in bowel sound tasks.
-As shown in the left panel of the figure, our model consistently achieves the best performance across different sound types, demonstrating its ability to handle diverse and complex acoustic environments.
-This strong adaptability makes our model particularly effective for a wide range of body sound classification scenarios.
+\paragraph{Adaptability Across Sound Types} Performance was also evaluated based on the sound type, using BCS for lung, heart, and bowel sounds.
+As depicted in Figure~\ref{fig:categorized_bcs}, AuscultaBase consistently outperformed baseline models, particularly excelling in heart sound classification.
+This robust performance across diverse acoustic environments demonstrates the model’s adaptability, making it a versatile tool for real-world clinical applications where multiple sound sources and conditions are encountered.

-\paragraph{Task Type.} For the analysis of task type, which includes binary classification, multi-class classification, multi-label classification, and regression, our model also performs exceptionally well.
-The right panel of Figure~\ref{fig:categorized_bcs} shows that our model consistently achieves top performance across all task types especially for binary classification tasks, suggesting a high degree of flexibility and robustness.
-This is especially important for ensuring that the model can effectively generalize to different problem formulations, ranging from straightforward binary classification to complex multi-label scenarios and regression.
+\paragraph{Robustness Across Task Types} Finally, we assessed performance across various task formulations, including binary classification, multi-class classification, and multi-label classification.
+As shown in the right panel of Figure~\ref{fig:categorized_bcs}, AuscultaBase achieved top performance across all task types, with particularly strong results in binary classification tasks.
+This versatility indicates that the model is capable of effectively generalizing to different problem formulations, an important quality for its application in diverse diagnostic scenarios.